mtlynch/ansible-role-nginx-rtmp/README.md

 [![Build Status](https://travis-ci.org/mtlynch/ansible-role-nginx-rtmp.svg?branch=master)](https://travis-ci.org/mtlynch/ansible-role-nginx-rtmp)

-This role installs NGINX Open Source, NGINX Plus, the NGINX Amplify agent, or NGINX Unit on your target host.
+This role installs NGINX Open Source, NGINX Plus, or NGINX Unit on your target host.

 **Note:** This role is still in active development.
 There may be unidentified issues and the role variables may change as development continues.